Colligan Clinical Diagnostic Laboratory (CCDL)

-The MDL is open for testing Monday-Saturday and is closed on Sunday.
+We are open Monday-Saturday and closed on Sunday.

-To qualify for testing at the UCSC Molecular Diagnostic Lab, patients must be referred by a medical provider.
+To qualify for testing at the CCDL, patients must be referred by a medical provider.

 We are currently collaborating with medical providers that offer testing to underserved, at risk populations or UC Santa Cruz campus populations, including: Santa Cruz Community Health, Salud Para La Gente, UCSC Student Health Center, Santa Cruz County Jail and Santa Cruz Public Health.
 We are committed to providing testing for various local community medical providers and public service entities on a short term, immediate basis, to address emergency needs, and continue to pilot testing with several hospitals and organizations critical to the safety and recovery of Santa Cruz.

 We are grateful to our partners and our colleagues for helping us make a difference.

 Q: What type of test / methods do you use?